m0neZ/desAInz/docs/README.md

 Documentation is automatically built and deployed via GitHub Actions.
-The workflow defined in `.github/workflows/docs.yml` runs `make -C docs html`, which invokes Sphinx with warnings treated as errors. `docformatter` and `flake8-docstrings` are executed as part of the build process.
-The generated HTML is uploaded as an artifact and deployed to GitHub Pages using `actions/deploy-pages` whenever changes are pushed to the `main` branch.
+The workflow defined in `.github/workflows/docs.yml` runs `make -C docs html`, which invokes Sphinx with warnings treated as errors. `docformatter`, `flake8-docstrings`, and `interrogate` are executed as part of the build process.
+The generated
+HTML is uploaded as an artifact and deployed to GitHub Pages using `actions/deploy-pages` whenever changes are pushed to the `main` branch.